Proven CRM for Plumbers (2026) — Boost Leads & Close More Jobs

 GoHighLevel ($97–$297/month)

-Strengths: This platform is a powerhouse, offering missed call text back, two-way SMS, appointment scheduling, review automation, pipeline management, and comprehensive marketing automation all under one roof.
-For a detailed breakdown, check out our GoHighLevel pricing guide.
+Strengths: GoHighLevel is a beast.
+It handles missed call text back, two-way texting, appointment scheduling, review requests, sales pipelines, and a whole suite of marketing automation tools.
+It's the real deal.
+For a deeper dive, check out our GoHighLevel pricing guide.

 Jobber ($49–$249/month)

-Best for: Plumbing companies with three or more technicians where efficient dispatch and job management are the primary pain points.
+Best for: Plumbing companies with three or more technicians who need to streamline their dispatch and job management.

 Housecall Pro ($65–$169/month)